domhabersack/domhabersack.com/_newsletters/2019-09-25-what-can-you-do.md

 ---
-title: ":thinking: What CAN you do?"
+title: "What CAN you do?"
-excerpt: My wife and I were supposed to relax on Mallorca right now.
-Our trip was cancelled less than 24 hours before our flight was supposed to take off.
+excerpt: "My wife and I were supposed to relax on Mallorca right now.
+Our trip was cancelled less than 24 hours before our flight was supposed to take off."
+emoji: ":thinking:"
 ---
 My wife and I were supposed to relax on Mallorca right now.
 We recently booked a ten day-trip to recharge after the excitement of our wedding.
 We have not had this kind of “sleeping in, not worrying about anything” vacation in years.